prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

  7. **Block justified**: After a sufficient number and percentage of committee members have attested to the legitimacy of the proposed block, the block is marked as "justified".
  8. **Block finalized**: After the next epoch is justified, the epoch containing the block containing Bob's transaction is "finalized".

 Familiarity with this lifecycle can help conceptualize the difference between **justified blocks**, **finalized blocks** and **checkpoints**.
 Ethereum uses checkpoints to set certain blocks "in stone".
-At any given time, Ethereum's current "candidate checkpoint" block is the first block in the first slot of the first epoch following the most recent checkpoint.
+At any given time, Ethereum's current "candidate checkpoint" block is located in the first slot of the first epoch following the most recent checkpoint:

 <img src={Finality} />

+In the above diagram,

 Checkpoints are created...